List of Zoey 101 characters: Zoey Brooks

-In "Goodbye Zoey?" (the third movie) she moves to Covington, a preparatory school in London, England, while her dad works there.
+In "Goodbye Zoey?" (the third season), she moves to Covington, a preparatory school in London, England, while her dad works there.
 She later returns to PCA to tell Chase her true feelings after overhearing him tell Michael and Logan that he misses and loves her, but Chase has already transferred to Covington to be with Zoey.

-They try to date via webcam but decide that it would not work out and that they would have to wait; until Chase returns to PCA after a whole semester.
+They try to date via webcam but decide that it would not work out and that they would have to wait until Chase returns to PCA after a whole semester.

 While Chase is in London, Zoey moves on and begins to date new student and Logan and Michael's new roommate, James Garrett, and, before prom, he tells her that he loves her.
-Zoey is unsure of her feelings, decides to break up with him, though they remain friends.
-After a long wait, Chase and Zoey share their awaited first kiss and officially become a couple in the series finale "Chasing Zoey."

-Relationships

-Zoey only has two enemies – Rebecca and Stacy – but mostly, she is friends with everyone at PCA and has two boyfriends during the series.
-She briefly dates the dean's son and then dates James Garrett.
-Zoey sticks up for her friends and her little brother.

-While Chase is in London, Zoey dates James Garrett, and, before prom, he tells her that he loves her.
-Zoey is unsure of her feelings, decides to break up with him, though they remain friends.
-After a long wait, Chase and Zoey share their awaited first kiss and officially become a couple in the series finale "Chasing Zoey."
+Zoey, who is unsure of her feelings, decides to break up with him, though they remain friends.
+After a long wait, Zoey and Chase share their long-awaited first kiss and officially become a couple in the series finale "Chasing Zoey."

+In Zoey 102, Zoey is now a single, 32-year-old, struggling TV producer for a reality series called "LOVE: Fully Charged".
+She reunites with most of her old friends from PCA at Quinn and Logan's wedding (for which she is the maid of honor), including those two, Chase, Michael, Stacey, and Mark.
+Things between Zoey and Chase are tense, the reason being that the two were supposed to embark on a romantic getaway in Hawaii after high school, but Zoey was nervous of things between them failing again and bailed on him, leading to their subsequent breakup and lack of contact for the next 15 years.
+Zoey apologizes and the two warm up to each other, eventually revealing that they have both maintained feelings for each other after all these years.
+They kiss and end up getting back together.